FraLotito/neat-control/README.md

-# Self-solving control theory problems with NEAT
+# Self-solving control problems with NEAT
-This is a brief tutorial to solve some classical control theory problems from the OpenAI Gym environment using the NEAT algorithm.
+This is a brief tutorial to solve some classical control problems from the OpenAI Gym environment using the NEAT algorithm.

 ## Background